The Wharton School – University of Pennsylvania

 EMBA students will most likely spend a fair amount of their time in the Steinberg Conference Center, which is where the Aresty Institute of Executive Education is located.
 The Center includes residential facilities in addition to class and conference rooms, and offers its guests access to a gym, dining room and lounge.

-Wharton has a faculty of 243.
-Roughly 47% of the faculty is female, and 40% are internationally-born.
-These full-time, part-time and adjunct professors are further divided into ten departments: Accounting, Business Economics and Public Policy, Finance, Health Care Management, Legal Studies and Business Ethics, Management, Marketing, Operations and Information Management, Real Estate, and Statistics.
+Wharton has 240-plus faculty on staff, with 140 female members, and 116 born outside of the U.S. These full-time, part-time and adjunct professors are further divided into ten departments: Accounting, Business Economics and Public Policy, Finance, Health Care Management, Legal Studies and Business Ethics, Management, Marketing, Operations and Information Management, Real Estate, and Statistics.
 In addition to teaching students, these faculty members also support and contribute to the school’s 20 research centers.

 MBA Degree Offerings

-Wharton offers a full-time MBA Program, and an Executive MBA program.
+Wharton offers a full-time MBA Program, and an Executive MBA program that is also available in San Francisco.
 It also offers Certificate programs and a number of opportunities to pursue dual degrees.
 Among the joint degrees is the MBA/MA Lauder Joint Degree in International Studies, designed to prepare students for careers in international management.